RSChangeDetection/X-Change/README.md

 Follow the similar procedure mentioned for LEVIR.
 Run `sample_test.sh`  to evaluate on DSIFN or S2Looking after modifying `checkpoint_path`, and the items you are supposed to change can be found in the paper.

-**Note:** We don't provide samples of DSIFN and S2Looking, samples from these two datasets should be put by yourself.
+**Note:** Samples from the DSIFN and S2Looking databases should be entered by the user as we do not offer weights or samples for these datasets.
+For testing and evaluation, you must first train your own DSIFN and S2Looking weight.

 The warning in training is also need to be noted.